Evaluations

 Go to your agent's Evaluation tab, Evaluations sub-tab.
 You can filter by:

-• Status (pending, complete, error)
+• Status (pending, complete, error, skipped)

-• Type (judge, extraction)
+• Type (judge, extraction, deterministic)

 • Trigger (automatic, batch)